Rhyd-Lewis/GCol/paper/paper.md

 Graph colouring has applications in many practical areas including timetabling, sports league scheduling, designing seating plans, code optimisation, and solving Sudoku puzzles [@Lewis2021Book].
-It is also a topic of theoretical interest [@Cranston2024] that often appears in university-level courses on graph theory, algorithms, and combinatorics.
+It is also a topic of theoretical interest that often appears in university-level courses on graph theory, algorithms, and combinatorics [@Cranston2024].

 GCol is a new, open-source Python library for graph colouring that is built on top of the well-known NetworkX library [@Hagberg2008].
 It provides easy-to-use,